maxsonBraunLab/cutTag-pipeline/README.md

 ## 4. Set up SLURM integration (for batch jobs)

-Do this step if are running the pipeline as a batch job and don't yet have a [SLURM profile](https://github.com/Snakemake-Profiles/slurm) set up.
-The SLURM profile will configure default settings for SnakeMake to interact with SLURM - more information can be found [here](https://github.com/maxsonBraunLab/slurm).
+Please follow the instructions in the "Snakemake + SLURM integration" section below if you are running the pipeline as a batch job and don't yet have a [SLURM profile](https://github.com/Snakemake-Profiles/slurm) set up.
+The SLURM profile will configure default settings for SnakeMake to interact with SLURM.
+More information can be found [here](https://github.com/maxsonBraunLab/slurm).

+**NOTE:** If you already have a SLURM profile set up to run Snakemake with Conda (i.e., includes settings like use-conda, conda-prefix) but would like to run Snakemake with SLURM and Singularity integration, please follow the instructions in the "Snakemake + SLURM + Singularity integration" section below.

+### Snakemake + SLURM integration

 Download the `slurm` folder from the maxsonBraunLab [repository](https://github.com/maxsonBraunLab/slurm) and copy the entire thing to `~/.config/snakemake`.